erduotong/nuitka-doc-zh/docs/--help.md

                         better debugger interaction.
 Defaults to off.
     --profile           Enable vmprof based profiling of time spent.
 Not working currently.
 Defaults to off.
-    --internal-graph    Create graph of optimization process internals, do not use for whole programs, but only for small test cases.
-                        Defaults to off.
     --trace-execution   Traced execution output, output the line of code before executing it.
 Defaults to off.
-    --recompile-c-only  This is not incremental compilation, but for Nuitka development only.
-Takes existing files and simply compile them as C again.
-Allows compiling edited C files for quick debugging changes to the generated source, e.g. to see if code is passed by, values output, etc, Defaults to off.
-Depends on compiling Python source to determine which files it should look at.
     --xml=XML_FILENAME  Write the internal program structure, result of optimization in XML form to given filename.
     --experimental=FLAG